 Logistics of running all elections will be managed by the Elections Committee (as defined in Section 10 of the by-laws ).
 The Chair of the NomCom shall at the same time act as the Chair of the Elections Committee.

-No person shall be appointed or hold office as a Director if he/she is a person who:
+No person shall be appointed or hold office as a Director if he/she is a person that:

 - is under 18 years of age;

 - would, but for the repeal of Section 117 of the Companies Act 1984 of Mauritius , be prohibited from being a Director or promoter of, or being concerned or taking part in the management of, a company within the meaning of that Act ;